kevin137/kisa/SLTA_notes_Class03.md

 space for which the expectation is well-defined )

 > Hypothesis space
-Let's look at a space of possible solutions, the ypothesis space
+Let's look at a space of possible solutions, the hypothesis space

 in here we will replace ℓ(f) with empirical risk

 >          (2)    L^(f) = (1/n)·( ∑i=1:n ℓ(yᵢ,f(xᵢ)) )

 >                   min   (1/n)·( ∑i=1:n ℓ(yᵢ,f(xᵢ)) )
 >                  f ∈ H

 We are in good shape, we have access to everthing, the data the loss function and the space.
 There is a tension, we want